Montvale, Virginia

-Montvale is a census-designated place (CDP) in Bedford County, Virginia, United States.
+Montvale is a census-designated place (CDP) in western Bedford County, Virginia, United States.
 The population as of the 2020 census was 635.
 The community is located between Roanoke and Bedford.
 It is part of the Lynchburg Metropolitan Statistical Area.

 History

 Locust Level was listed on the National Register of Historic Places in 1990.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.416 square miles (6.257 km²).

 Demographics

+Montvale as first listed as a census designated place in the 2010 U.S. census.

 2020 census

 As of the census of 2020, there were 635 people residing in the CDP.
 There were 313 housing units.
 The racial makeup of the CDP was 93.4% White, 4.7% African American or Black, 0.3% American Indian, 0.6% Asian, 0.0% Pacific Islander, 0.0% from other races, and 1.0% from two or more races.
 Hispanic or Latino of any race were 1.0% of the population.

+Economy

+Oil terminal

+The community was home to an oil terminal that served the Colonial Pipeline for nearly 60 years before being shut down in 2018.
+Colonial made the decision to close the pipeline spur to Montvale due to repair costs.
+The shutdown eliminated 20 jobs in the community.
+In 2020, Colonial indicated there were no plans to reopen the pipeline in Montvale.

+Montvale Center for Commerce

+The Montvale Center for Commerce consists of two business parks located along U.S. Route 460.
+The commercial center is a 19-acre site that is commercially zoned and fronts U.S. Route 460.
+Across from the commercially zoned property is a 45-acre park designed for non-commercial business and industry.

+Parks and recreation

+Montvale Park, a 129-acre public park maintained by the Bedford County Parks and Recreation Department, is located in the CDP.
+The park features three soccer fields, a picnic shelter, and walking trails.

 Government

-The United States Postal Service operates the Montvale Post Office within the CDP, although portions of the area have a Blue Ridge ZIP code.
+The United States Postal Service operates the Montvale Post Office within the CDP, although portions of the area have a Blue Ridge ZIP Code.